“Don’t look back at the innkeeper’s door,” Goda said.

 She gritted her teeth.
 “You speak a lot of garbage, Porter.
 Wasn’t it you who told me that they pay you so much that I could never afford to bribe you?”

 “They do.
 They pay me something that you could never hope to equal—but I didn’t say that it was money.”

-Goda turned away and began searching through the shelves again, as if she had decided that the conversation was done—but even then Kanna wasn’t satisfied at all.
+Goda turned away and began searching through the shelves again, as if she had decided that the conversation was done, but even then Kanna wasn’t satisfied at all.

 “Stop!”
 Kanna cried out.
 “Stop that for just a second and tell me what on Earth is going on!”
 When Goda ignored her, Kanna shuffled down the length of the rows until she had reached one aisle short of the woman.
 She didn’t have the courage to go further.
-Something about standing too closely to Goda still unnerved her, made her feel a strange emptiness inside.
+Something about standing too closely to Goda still unnerved her and made her feel a strange emptiness inside.
 “What could you possibly be looking for anyway?”

-Goda glanced at her.
-Unexpectedly, she answered, “Fuel.”
+Unexpectedly, Goda answered, “Fuel.”